DimitriosStratos/GMMK3-Wired-QMK-LED-Map/README.md

 ### 3. Ghost IDs
 IDs 126 and above do not correspond to physical keys.
 Lighting them can cause color "bleeding" or glitches on keys like F12.
 Always set these to `(0,0,0)`.

-## 🚀 How to use
+## 🚀 Getting Started
 1. Copy the provided `keymap.c` into your QMK environment.
 2. Compile your firmware.
-3. Flash your GMMK3 Wired.
+3. Flash your device.
+For all subsequent flashes, use the **FN + PAUSE** shortcut provided in this keymap.

 ## 🤝 Acknowledgments
 Reverse-engineered by **Dimitris** with the help of **Hermes (AI Assistant)**.